 A10.
 The online CCR publication contains past versions of the regulations dating back to 2007.
 To view these prior versions:

 - Go to a specific rule.

-- Click on the "History" link in the top left corner of the page.
-This will open a separate window that shows the available versions of the CCR number, sorted by effective date.
+- The "All versions" table shows the available versions of the CCR number, sorted by effective date.

 - Click on the version number.

 For administrative rules in effect before 2007, you may need to talk to the agency that adopted the rules or check with the State Supreme Court Library or the State Archives.

 Q11.
 How do I find the history of changes made to a rule?

 A11.
 Go to the rule and scroll to the end.
 If the rule has been updated since April 1, 2007, there will be an "Editor’s Notes" section that lists the history of changes to the rule.